paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 cadence is infrequent enough to allow you to cut a release branch on a just in time basis, and harden that in the run up to the actual release.

-If you're fixing the bug on the release branch and meging it down to the trunk you're doing it wrong.
+If you're fixing the bug on the release branch and merging it down to the trunk you're doing it wrong.
 There's a chance you might forget to merge it down, and then there's going to be a regression at the next release moment (fresh branch cut from trunk).